 In order to lose 30 pounds fast, become besties with a calorie tracker while you’re at it.
 Many people eat roughly 20% more calories than they think, so a calorie tracker can be a great reality check.
 There are loads of free apps that can help you.
 Some get pretty fancy, even showing graphs breaking down the amount of carbs, proteins, and veggies you ate in percentages.
 Just make sure to track everything — both the good and the bad.

 Staying active is super important, but for some added motivation, find yourself a weight loss buddy.
 Partner workouts are always fun but what’s more important is the built in accountability that you get when teaming up with someone.
 Plus it’s pretty awesome to have someone cheering you on as you work.
 Just make sure to return the favor.
+A lot of people look into crossfit and enjoy the paleo diet.
+Take a look these paleo diet reviews and get additional information.

 To lose 30 pounds fast, ensure your workout routine combines cardio with heavy training.
 That doesn’t mean you need to go all out with Olympic weightlifting, but play around with different modalities (trainer speak for exercise equipment.)
 That can include kettlebells, TRX, resistance bands, or even just your bodyweight.
 Compound movements like burpees are great because they work multiple muscle groups at once, which makes your sweat sesh very efficient.
 Just be extra cautious with your form, and if you’re unsure of something ask one of the trainers working the floor at your gym.
 If that’s not an option, use your judgement.
 Exercises are meant to tire your muscles, not hurt body parts.
 So if something doesn’t feel quite right, skip it for now.

 Whether you’re looking how to lose 30 pounds in a month or how to lose 30 pounds in 2 months, just remember to keep your eye on the prize.
 You’re going to rock this – just practice patience as you go along.
+But first things first, learn how to lose 5 pounds in a week first, before you get ahead of yourself.